Am0031/readme-generator/README.md

 ## Summary of the project

-Readme.md generator using node.js and the inquirer package
+This is a Readme.md generator using node.js and the inquirer package.

 ## Table of Contents